Undergraduate Research Engagement Program

 Credits to be determined by hours worked.

-The research assistant would pick up where the summer data-collection effort ended and continue to work on compiling information about education, earlier positions, and subsequent positions, The information would then be used to map out similarities and differences between the two sets in terms of where and in what fields they received advanced degrees, the extent to which they worked in their respective organization and for other public or private sector employers, and the extent to which they served in senior level national positions.
+The research assistant will pick up where the fall data-collection effort ended and continue to work on compiling information about education, earlier positions, and subsequent positions into an excel database, The information will then be used to map out similarities and differences between the two sets in terms of where and in what fields they received advanced degrees, the extent to which they worked in their respective organization and for other public or private sector employers, and the extent to which they served in senior level national positions.

 |Experience with Excel preferred||Fall 2015||Email email@example.com a resume, cover letter detailing your interest in the project, and the name of one professor who can serve as a reference.|

 |Candan Turkkan||I seek two or three undergraduate student assistants who are interested in food, food supply chains, and Turkey.
 Assistants will help me collect information (newspaper and magazine articles) on Istanbul’s urban transformation, zoning and land regulations, changes in the inheritance laws, new agricultural policies, import and export data on agricultural products.
 Assistants will also be transcribing voice recording of interviews conducted (in Turkish) with various NGOs, and other persons of interest.||Fluency in Turkish||Fall 2015||Interested students should get in touch with Candan Turkkan at firstname.lastname@example.org.
 Each candidate will be interviewed, in Turkish, regarding their backgrounds and interests.
 Interviews will be in Turkish.
 The position will remain open until it is filled.|